nod/tornskel/README.md

             print "stuff returned is in", results

 You can use tornskel without this feature, it's just there if you'd like it.
-To read more on this, see the souce for tornskel/tornapp/views/viewlib.py and pay close attention to the comments in `async_yield(...)`.
+To read more on this, see the source for tornskel/tornapp/views/viewlib.py and pay close attention to the comments in `async_yield(...)`.